whatsmate/whatsmate.github.io/_posts/2022-06-16-send-telegram-message-vb.md

 2. Customize the TODO lines:
    * Specify your gateway instance ID on line 10.
    * Specify your client ID and secret on lines 11 and 12.
-   * Specify your target recipient and message on line 64.
+   * Specify your target recipient and message on line 60.
 Remember to include the country code in the recipient's number.
-3. Add the reference "System.Web.Extensions" by doing this:
-   1. Right-click on your project node in the Solution Explorer panel.
-   2. Choose "Add" -> "Reference..."
-   3. Choose "Framework" on the left pane.
-   4. Look for "System.Web.Extensions" in the middle pane.
-Check the checkbox in front of it.
-   5. Click OK.
-4. Build and run the application in Visual Studio.
+3. Build and run the application in Visual Studio.

 You will need a trial account to call the above API.
 Go [sign up](https://www.whatsmate.net/telegram-gateway-api.html) now.